GreyGnome/KivyDnD/README.md

 You can have a number of widgets stacked on top of each other as drop recipients.

-Upon a successful drop, if the destination widget has a function literally called "drop_func", then that function is called with the dragged object as its argument.
+Upon a successful drop, if the destination widget has a function literally called `drop_func`, then that function is called with the dragged object as its argument.

 If you cover a drop destination widget with another widget that is not a